DSRemapper/DSRemapper.Documentation/Plugins/DSRemapper.COMM/DSRCOMM-Protocol.md

 Structures are the same as [Code 0x01](#0x01---default-input-status-1) and [Code 0x02](#0x02---default-output-status-1).

-[^1]: This operation is required for this protocol to work
+[^1]: This operation needs to be implemented on the COMM device for this protocol to work